csningli/MultiAgent/README.md

 work for all versions in series 2.

 ## Version 1.0
 Version 1.0, the first version of MultiAgent still works as a standalone.
 No longer supported.

+# Get Started
+Please refer to "2/2.0/README.md" for the details about how to use MultiAgent 2.0.